Crafts and Artisanship

 Traditional Crafts of Cyprus – Weaving Pottery Wood

 Traditional crafts in Cyprus represent centuries of accumulated artisan knowledge passed through family workshops from medieval times to the present.
-The island's strategic position between three continents created distinctive craft traditions blending Byzantine, Venetian, and Ottoman influences with indigenous Cypriot techniques. arti392-com Weaving, pottery, basketry, woodcarving, and metalwork sustained village economies when farming alone could not support families, with an old saying advising "learn a craft even if you don't need to and if you get hungry, practice it."
+The island's strategic position between three continents created distinctive craft traditions blending Byzantine, Venetian, and Ottoman influences with indigenous Cypriot techniques.
+Weaving, pottery, basketry, woodcarving, and metalwork sustained village economies when farming alone could not support families, with an old saying advising "learn a craft even if you don't need to and if you get hungry, practice it."
 The government-run Cyprus Handicraft Service, established in 1975, operates workshops in Nicosia that preserve these traditional skills through training programs, research, and marketing support.
-Several villages maintain craft specializations including Fyti for weaving, Kornos and Foini for pottery, Lefkara for lace…
+Several villages maintain craft specializations including Fyti for weaving, Kornos and Foini for pottery, Lefkara for lace and…

 Read more